Nordix/xcluster/ovl/kubeadm/README.md

-The "normal" `xcluster` CoreDNS is used but knows nothing about K8s.
+The internal `xcluster` CoreDNS is used but knows nothing about K8s.
 Delete the K8s coredns deployment and re-configure and re-start the local CoreDNS;